sayande717/college/README.md

 (2) 64.java - Interface LuminousObject declares lightOff() and lightOn() methods.
 Class SolidObject is extended by Cone and Cube and implements LuminousObject.
 Class LuminousCone extends Cone and implements LuminousObject.
 Class LuminousCube extends Cube and implements LuminousObject.
 Instantiate the LuminousCone and LuminousCube classes.
 Use interface reference to those objects.
 Invoke the methods of LuminousObject interface via the interface reference.
 (3) 65.java - Interface JointEntrance declares seatExam() and getAdmission() methods.Class ScienceGroup, which implements JointEntrance, is extended by class Medical and Engineering.
 Class PureScience extends Engineering and implements JointEntrance.
 Instantiate the BioScience and PureScience classes.
 Use interface reference to refer to those objects.
 Invoke the methods of the JointEntrance interface through the interface reference.
 (4) 66.java - Write a program where four types of exception ie Arithmetic exception, ArrayIndexOutOfBounds, StringOutOfBounds, Null pointer using different catch block to handle that exception and ensure that the program is not terminated using final block concept.

+[Java/Servlet]
+[Theory]
+1.java, 1.html - Add 2 numbers, print the sum.
+2.java, 2.html - Demonstating GET method & Request Dispatcher.
+3.java, 3.html - Demonstrating POST method.
+4.java, 4.html - Demonstrating Send Redirect.
+5.1.java, 5.2.java, 5.html - HTTP Session Demonstration.
+6.1.java, 6.2.java, 6.html - HTTP Cookie Demonstration.

+[Semester 6 - Assignment 5]
+7-Q1 - Write a program to display 'Hello, World!' on the screen.
+8-Q2 - Write a program to create an employee registration form and display all the entered information on the screen (HTML > Servlet).

+[Java/JSP]
+1.jsp, 1.html - Tags in JSP.
+2.jsp - Basic syntax of JSP.
+3.jsp - Declaring a variable & printing it's value.
+4.1.jsp, 4.2.jsp - Print the system date & time, and include a JSP file within another file.

+[Semester 6 - Assignment 4]
+5.html, 5.jsp-Q1 - Write a program to evaluate the factorial of a number.
+> Design an HTML page where the user types the number n and clicks the button 'Find Factorial'.
+> The client (browser) validetes the data 'n'.
+> The client sends a request to the server.
+The request takes n to the server and asks for the factorial of n.
+> The server receives the number 'n', evaluates the factorial of n and sends the result to the browser.
+6.html, 6.jsp-Q2 - Write a program to find a phone number.
+> Design an HTML page where the user types the name of a person and clicks the button "Find Number".
+> The client sends a request to the server.
+The request takes the name of the person to the server and asks for the phone number of the person, from the server.
+> The server receives the name of the person, finds the phone number and sends the result to the browser.
+7.html, 7.jsp-Q3 - Write a pgoram to check username & password.
+> Design an HTML page where the user types in his username & password.
+> The client (browser) validates the username & password.
+> The client sends a request to the server.
+> The server receives the username & password, checks it with somepredefined username & password and sends the result to the browser.

 > Python/Lab Assignments -